floriov/CV/README.md

 I am a highly motivated and ambitious full-stack software engineer who enjoys to solve problems, think analytically, and aims to extend their programming knowledge further.

 After obtaining a bachelor's degree at the University of Warwick and a master's degree at University College London (UCL), I started working as a financial auditor at a Big4 firm in London.
 Whilst I was still working full time, I enjoyed working on small coding projects and completing courses on Codecademy in my free time, which made me discover my passion for programming.

-I am currently completing a 12-week coding bootcamp at Makers Academy, with the aim of starting a career as a software engineer.
+As a Makers Graduate, I am looking forward to the new challenge of developing my craft, building meaningful products and solving interesting problems each day.
+I am excited to bring my passion and curiosity to a team that I can learn from and grow with.

 Please find my CV here: [Vanessa Florio CV](https://github.com/floriov/CV/files/8252591/Vanessa_Florio.CV.2022.pdf)